 Four Main Meal Types

 Here is a brief explanation of the terms you will see in the THM community.
 It is important to know these terms when you are sifting through all the THM recipes on Pinterest.

 E for energizing.
 These are meals that contain up to 45 grams of net carbs.
 Net carbs are the number of total carbs minus grams of fiber and/or sugar alcohols.
 You should aim for no more than 5 grams of fat in an E meal.

-Focus on gentle carbs, such as oatmeal, fruit, fat free plain Greek yogurt, starchy veggies like sweet potatoes, carrots and beans.
+Focus on healthy carbs, such as oatmeal, fruit, fat-free plain Greek yogurt, starchy veggies like sweet potatoes, carrots and beans.
 Breads should be made from sprouted or fermented (sourdough) flours.

 S for satisfying.
 S meals are allowed to have more fats in them, but not more than 10 net carbs.
 So S meals are where you get to cook with butter/oil, have cheese, fattier meats and the like.
 A lot of people seem to gravitate toward the cheesy, buttery, fatty S meals.
 But it is important to get some E meals/snacks in too!
 It’s a good idea to aim for at least one E meal or snack a day, but no less than four a week.

 FP for fuel pull.
 This is when you have no more than 5 grams of fat or 10 net carbs.
 These meals can sometimes give a fuel-burning boost, but it’s important not to overdo these.

 XO for crossover.
 This is when you have more than 5 grams of fat and more than 10 net carbs in a meal.
 These are not encouraged to have often if you are trying to lose weight.
 When you reach your goal weight these are great as long as they are the right kinds of fats and carbs.
 Pregnant or nursing mothers, men and growing children also need more crossovers.

 Now that you know the basics, here are some things you can do right now to get started.